hashicorp/terraform-website/content/source/docs/plugin/framework/providers.html.md

 The list of data sources is meant to be immutable.
 It should not change at runtime, and should consistently return the same values.

+## Further Provider Capabilities

+- [Validation](./validation.html) helps practitioners understand the required syntax, types, and acceptable values for your provider.